benoit-cty/ROS-Autonomous-Quadcopter-Flight/readme.txt

 	modified urdf of the quadrotor to publish the odometry of the joints

 ->pr2_teleop:
-	simple node to teleop the simulated quadrotor using the keyboard
+	simple node to teleop the simulated quadrotor using the keyboard XXXX supprimer, non ?

 ->quadrotore2_moveit:
 	configuration file for moveit!